 The standard deviation of SAT scores is also useful information because it gives you a good general idea about how well you performed, compared to other students.
 Based on which standard deviation you fall into, you can even figure out your rough percentile score (if you don't know it).

-If your SAT score is more than one standard deviation above the average SAT score, then you did better than about 84% of students, which puts you in a strong position for most state schools (including UMass Amherst, University of Cincinnati, and UT San Antonio) and some private schools (like Pace University, Temple University, and Quinnipiac University).
+If your SAT score is more than one standard deviation above the average SAT score, then you did better than about 84% of students, which puts you in a strong position for most state schools (including the University of Montana, University of Cincinnati, and UT San Antonio) and some private schools (like Pace University, Temple University, and Quinnipiac University).

 On the other hand, if your score is more than one standard deviation below the mean, you definitely have your work cut out for you if you want to be a competitive applicant for most schools.
 You'll need to put in some serious study time to boost your score up to an 840+ score level.